niplav/site/considerations_on_cryonics.md

-That number should be qualified further in an ["Age of Em"](https://en.wikipedia.org/wiki/The_Age_of_Em) scenario: that scenario will contain less natural risks (emulation can be backed up, they live in a simulated world where homicide risks and care accidents make no sense), but an em also suffers from the risk of not having enough money to continue being run, and from the fact that the em era might not last several subjective millennia.
+That number should be qualified further in an ["Age of Em"](https://en.wikipedia.org/wiki/The_Age_of_Em) scenario: that scenario will contain less natural risks (emulation can be backed up, they live in a simulated world where homicide risks and car accidents make no sense), but an em also suffers from the risk of not having enough money to continue being run, and from the fact that the em era might not last several subjective millennia.
 This scenario deserves further consideration